jsiegenthaler/homebridge-eosstb/README.md

 ### Device Configuration Items
 Most people will be happy with the default device configuration.
 If you do not need to change anything, you can omit the device configuration section.
 If you want to configure your devices differently, do so here.
 Multiple devices are supported, each device can be configured separately.
-The devices are identified by their physical device id.
+The devices are identified by their physical device id. you Yill see that there is no option to set the name, as the name of the set-top box displayed in the Home app is always synchronised to the physical set-top box.

 #### Mandatory

-* **deviceid**: The unique set-top box physical device id, in format 3C36E4-EOSSTB-001234567890.
+* **deviceid**: The unique set-top box physical device id, in Switzerland and Belgium this is in the format 3C36E4-EOSSTB-001234567890.
+Other countries may be the same.
 Required to identify the set-top box in your network, as multiple boxes can exist.
 Review the Homebridge log to see your device id, it is displayed shortly after a Homebridge reboot.
 Mandatory for a device configuration.

 #### Optional